“Don’t give up.”

 “Stick with it.”

 How are we resilient when life seems to give us a swift kick?
 How do we just shrug off difficulty when our hearts are hurting?
-How do we hold on, so we don’t get lost in the hard seasons?
+How do we hold on, so we don’t get lost when we are facing adversity?

 Whether it’s living beyond the divorce, walking through infertility, enduring ANOTHER deployment, recent illness, or any other personal challenge, how we respond to these hard seasons expose the condition of our hearts.

-Cultivating relisience in the hard seasons can help us move forward in healthy ways.
+Cultivating resilience when we are facing adversity can help us move forward in healthy ways.
 So let’s talk about what that looks like in our everyday lives.

 Cultivate healthy, supportive friendships